atbolsh/TransformerHomunculus/README.md

 Tmr:

-1) Actually make this neat.
+X 1) Actually make this neat.
-    -- Merge branches,
+X    -- Merge branches,
 X    -- merge all weight recordings.
-2) Launch both pretrainings alone (possibly all on behemoth).
+X 2) Launch both pretrainings alone (possibly all on behemoth).
 Autoencoder only for valid position.
-3) Start thinking about which next to set up and how to set it up.
+X 3) Start thinking about which next to set up and how to set it up.
 If pretraining is done, start that.

 Monday:
 Check performance; start setting up next task.